 This is an excessive amount of data for a VPN service to collect from users, especially given that they retain the information for “as long as necessary”.
 It’s very likely that they’re sharing your data with third-parties, too.

-Unfortunately, there’s a precedent for this.
+Sadly, there’s a precedent for this.
 We found that Touch VPN’s Chrome extension logs your data and shares it with advertisers and law enforcement agencies.

 There is simply no need to use a VPN with this level of disregard for your online privacy.
 It is one of the primary reasons why we advise readers to remove Hola VPN from their device.

 2. Shares Your IP Address & Bandwidth